 There’s lots of information out there about crisis resources for people thinking about suicide, but resources accomplish very little if we don’t reach out to access them.
-There are many reasons people don’t seek help, and I wanted to talk about a few of them here based on my own experience with major depressive disorder and suicide attempts.
+There are many potential barriers to help-seeking, and I wanted to talk about a few of them here based on my own experience with major depressive disorder and suicide attempts.

 Fear of being a burden

 No matter how much anyone might say “you’re not a burden”, I wouldn’t believe them.
 The suicidal thoughts were such a heavy burden for me to carry, so why would I want to place some of that burden on anyone else?
 And it doesn’t feel like it is with pack animals where I can shift my rocks to someone else’s donkey and make it lighter for my donkey.
 It feels more like extra rocks would be getting dumped on both donkeys, so I’ve got extra weight that I have to carry as well.

 There’s a lot of stigma out there in the world, about mental illness in general and suicide in particular.
 When the word “selfish” gets tossed around in relation to suicide, that’s only going to add to barriers to help-seeking.
 Being judged is the last thing someone needs when they’re feeling desperate.

 For those of us who have been open with others about our illness, even if we’re not necessarily worried about stigma there’s still uncertainty about how others might respond.
 People say well-meaning but just plain stupid things about depression all the time, so what kind of supportive idiocy is likely to come out of their mouths when faced with the topic of suicide?
 That I should be grateful for what I have, even though none of it matters?
 Or maybe something along the lines of oh, you should go out for a walk in nature? #SickNotWeak #FuckTheWalk